Lyn (locomotive)

-Lyn was a 2-4-2 tank steam locomotive built by the Baldwin Locomotive Works in 1898 for the Lynton and Barnstaple Railway in England.
+Lyn was a steam locomotive built by the Baldwin Locomotive Works in 1898 for the Lynton and Barnstaple Railway in England.
 While the original Lyn was scrapped in 1935, a complete recreation of the locomotive exists, having been completed in 2017, and bears the same name as its precursor.

 History

 Between July 1897 and January 1898, employees of many British engineering companies were striking in an attempt to win the right to an eight-hour working day, leaving locomotive builders with large backlogs of unfulfilled orders.
 The Lynton and Barnstaple consulted the US-based Baldwin to produce the engine they needed.
 A typical American engine with bar frames, multiple domes and impressive headlamps, the loco was erected in Philadelphia, then disassembled and shipped to Barnstaple.
 It was reassembled by L&B staff in their Pilton workshops.

 Lyn, like all the locomotives on the L&B, was named after a local river with a three-letter name, the River Lyn.

 In 1907 Lyn's boiler was condemned when the inspector's hammer accidentally penetrated one of the plates, and a replacement boiler was built at Avonside.
 After the Lynton and Barnstaple became part of the Southern Railway in 1923, Lyn was taken to Eastleigh Works for a major overhaul in 1928, returning the following year in Southern Green Livery and carrying the number E762 on the side tanks, as well as the original nameplates on the cab sides.

 Lyn was scrapped in 1935, after the line closed.